samufacanha2/multi-protocol-client/README.md

 # Load Test Clients

-This repository contains load test clients for gRPC, REST, SOAP, and GraphQL services implemented in Go, Rust, and TypeScript.
+This repository contains load test clients for gRPC, REST, SOAP, and GraphQL services implemented in Go, Rust, TypeScript, and Python.

 ## Server

-You will find more info on how to run the server in [this github repository.](https://github.com/samufacanha2/multi-protocol-db) (https://github.com/samufacanha2/multi-protocol-db)
+You will find more info on how to run the server in [this GitHub repository.](https://github.com/samufacanha2/multi-protocol-db)

 ## How Load Tests Are Made